COINtoolbox/CosmoABC/docs/source/index.rst

     $ run_ABC_NumCosmo.py -i <user_input_file>

-This will run the complete analysis presented in Ishida *et al.*, 2015.
+This will run the complete analysis presented in the above paper.

-.. warning::  This might take a while!
-Be patient!

 Analogously to what is available for the user defined simulations, we can also continue a NumCosmo calculation from particle system ``N`` with::